thinkjs/en.thinkjs.org/3.0/config.md

 * load `src/config/adapter.[env].js`

 `[env]` is the runtime environment.
 At last these configurations will be merged together, configs comes later with the same name will override previous ones.
-Configs are loaded by [think-loader](https://github.com/thinkjs/think-loader/) module, and the merged configs are represent by [think-config](https://github.com/thinkjs/think-config/), of which instance is acessible through `think.config`.
+Configs are loaded by [think-loader](https://github.com/thinkjs/think-loader/) module, and the merged configs are represent by [think-config](https://github.com/thinkjs/think-config/), of which instance is accessible through `think.config`.

 ### Use Config